NMSU-SDev-2017-1/Pipettes/README.md

 # Pipettes

-These projects produce a Pipette Process Editor application, which allows users to define pipetting processes using containers and procedures in a graphical user interface.
+These projects produce a **Pipette Process Editor** application, which allows users to define pipetting processes using containers and procedures in a graphical user interface.
 The software can export G-Code which allows most 3D printers to become a pipette robot and perform automated repetitive transport and dispensing of liquids in medical, chemical, and biochemical laboratories.

 ## Getting Started

 These instructions will get you a copy of the projects up and running on your local machine for development and testing purposes.
-See the "Deployment" section for notes on how to deploy the application.
+See the [Deployment](#deployment) section for notes on how to build and deploy the application.

 ### Prerequisites